Commercial real estate marketing shares many of the same principles, strategies, and objectives as any other form of marketing.

 Commercial Real Estate Marketing Tools

-The following list shows a range of tools that exist for you to execute on any marketing strategy.
-Some of these tools are specific to commercial real estate, while others are common tools for any industry.
+The following list shows a range of tools that exist to help real estate investors and other professionals successfully market their businesses.
+Some are specific to commercial real estate, and others are applicable to any industry.

-From sourcing apps to content creation platforms, we’ll be looking at the following real estate marketing tools:
+From sourcing apps to content creation platforms, we are highlighting the following real estate marketing tools:

 - Commercial Real Estate Lead Gen & Prospecting Tools